worktheclock/replit.github.io/teaching-curriculum/intro-teaching-curriculum.md

 ## **Why are we doing this?**

-Our mission at Repl.it is to make programming more accessible to all.
+Our mission at Replit is to make programming more accessible to all.
 We know this can be accomplished through multiple avenues and in partnership with the inredibly talented educators in our community, which is why we are now providing free curricula that educators are free to use, modify, and share alike when they are teaching Computer Science and Programming.
 >>>>>>> 98a1242 (wip - renaming and moving):teaching-curriculum/intro-teaching-curriculum.md

 Check this page regularly, as we aim to update it often with a wide variety of curricula across multiple disciplines.